 Mike Gavrielides, Wei Xing

 (The Francis Crick Institute)

 It’s a big challenge for researchers to retrieve most valuable and relevant datasets from big heterogeneous data system to answer a particular scientific question.
-In this talk, we present a data network solution to search, find and explore large amount datasets by research topics.
+On this poster, we present a data network solution to search, find and explore large amount datasets by research topics.
 In particular, we will demonstrate, using our data network technology and graph databases, how scientists can share and access distributed big data by masking out and automating interactions with computing infrastructures, such as hybrid clouds, large-scale distributed storage systems, on-premise HPC computing clusters, and various databases as well.
 We design and implement a Big Omics Data Tracker (BODE) system, which is implemented using data network technology and the Neo4J graph database.
 Employing graph database technology, we can build various omics data networks to provide a 360-degree of a data entity based on its biological meaning and computational features.

-Implementation and performance of an AVX512 extension to OpenQCD
+Implementation and Performance of an AVX512 Extension to OpenQCD

 (Swansea Academy of Advanced Computing)